Julierv/Sneaky-Manga/README.md

 ## API

-The application uses a custom API to fetch manga information and covers.
+The application uses a private NodeJS API is used to fetch manga information and covers.

 ## Contributing